Workspace¶

 └── researcher.md ← only visible to alice

 When called with RuntimeContext.userId="alice", the framework looks in alice/skills/code-reviewer/ first and falls back to skills/code-reviewer/.
 Skills unique to a lower layer remain visible; only same-name conflicts are shadowed by the higher layer.
-Full precedence table in Skills — Same-name conflicts.
+Full precedence table in Skills — Conflict resolution.

 Loading behavior under each filesystem mode¶